On Zhang's semipositive metrics: Formal and piecewise linear metrics

 The category of paracompact strictly $K$-analytic spaces is equivalent to the category of quasiseparated rigid analytic varieties over $K$ with a strictly $K$-affinoid ${\rm G}$-covering of finite type (see \cite[\S 1.6]{berkovich-ihes}) and hence we may apply Raynaud's theorem from \cite[Theorem 8.4.3]{bosch-lectures-2015}.
 In particular, we see that a formal $\kcirc$-model of $V$ exists and that the set of isomorphism classes of formal $\kcirc$-models is again directed.
 Some of the references in the following require that $V$ is compact, because the original formulation of Raynaud's theorem in \cite[Theorem 4.1]{bosch-luetkebohmert-1} used that the underlying rigid space is quasicompact and quasiseparated.
 This will be bypassed by using the more general version in \cite[Theorem 8.4.3]{bosch-lectures-2015} for paracompact $V$ (remember that paracompact includes Hausdorff).

+{We always consider the ${\rm G}$-topology on $V$ induced by the strictly $K$-affinoid domains in $V$ (see \cite[\S 1.6]{berkovich-ihes}).
+The ${\rm G}$-topology is finer than the Berkovich topology and the strictly $K$-affinoid domains may be seen as the basic open subsets of the ${\rm G}$-topology while they are compact in the Berkovich topology of $V$.
+There is a canonical structure sheaf $\Ocal_{X_{\rm G}}$ on the ${\rm G}$-topology of $V$ such that for every strictly $K$-affinoid domain $W$ of $V$ the corresponding strictly $K$-affinoid algebra is $\Ocal_{X_{\rm G}}(W)$.
+A ${\rm G}$-covering $(V_i)_{i \in I}$ is called of {\it finite type} if for every $i \in I$ there are only finitely many $j \in I$ with $V_i \cap V_j \neq \emptyset$.}

 Let $L$ be a line bundle on $V$ which means that $L$ is a locally free sheaf of rank $1$ on the ${\rm G}$-topology.
-We always consider the ${\rm G}$-topology induced by the strictly $K$-affinoid domains in $V$.
 A {\it formal $\kcirc$-model} $(\fV,\fL)$ of $(V,L)$ consists of a formal $\kcirc$-model $\fV$ of $V$ and a line bundle $\fL$ on $\fV$ with a fixed isomorphism from $\fL|_V$ to $L$ which we use for identification.
 By \cite[Proposition 6.2.13]{chambert-loir-ducros}, a formal $\kcirc$-model of $(V,L)$ always exists. \end{art}

 \begin{rem} If $X$ is a proper scheme over $K$ with a line bundle $L$, then we denote the analytifications by $\Xan$ and $\Lan$ (in the category of Berkovich spaces).
 By formal completion, every algebraic $\kcirc$-model $(\Xcal,\Lcal)$ of $(X,L)$ induces a formal $\kcirc$-model $(\hat{\Xcal},\hat{\Lcal})$ of $(\Xan,\Lan)$.
 Note that the special fiber $\Xcal_s$ of $\Xcal$ is canonically isomorphic to the special fiber of the formal completion $\hat{\Xcal}$ and hence the above yields a reduction map $\pi:\Xan \to \Xcal_s$. \end{rem}